oldTestAccount/FlamesCP/README.md

 ## Credits
 Special thanks to Thomas Depole, whom I used his tailing code for.

-Thanks to @ThomasGlass for providing development servers
+Special thanks goes to @ThomasGlass, for providing development servers.